E-mail the class

 You are required to complete three kinds of assignments for this class, with an option of substituting for one of the exams:

 Three take-home essay examinations.
-Each will consist of three questions, which you must answer in 400 words or less.
+Each exam will consist of three questions You must answer each question in 400 words or less.
 They will cover materials from readings, lectures, and sections.
 Your grade in the class will be determined by your scores on these exams.

-Projects that you are required to complete for each Friday's section.
+Projects that you are required to complete for each Wednesday's section.
 You must complete at least 8 of these projects to pass the class; they will be scored pass/fail.

 Occasional in-class writing assignments.
 These will be set out in the daily assignment pages, and you will have 10 minutes to write them.
 You must complete all but two of these assignments to pass the class; they will be scored pass/fail.

-To pass the class, you must turn in answers to all three questions on all three take-home exams (or you may substitute the service learning report for the second or third exam), as well as completing at least 8 of the 10 Friday section assignments and 80% of the in-class writing assignments.
-Grades are based on an average of your grades on the exams and on the service learning project if you choose to do it.
+To pass the class, you must turn in answers to all three questions on all three take-home exams, as well as completing at least 8 of the 10 Wednesday section assignments and 80% of the in-class writing assignments.
+Grades are based on an average of your grades on the exams.
 There is no other optional or "extra credit" (i.e. remedial) work available.
 Detailed rules about missing assignments and other matters of academic conduct can be found on the grading page.

 Books and Other Readings